Learning Curve (Star Trek: Voyager): Production

 The episode's principal plotline, dealing with Tuvok and his trainees, was originally devised as a subplot for another episode, until the writers decided that they liked it enough to make it the focus of an episode.
 The producers of the show were disappointed that "Learning Curve" became the default season finale due to scheduling issues with the season, describing it as "a run-of-the-mill episode...it wasn't a cliffhanger.
 It wasn't a season-ender.
 It had no bang.
 We just sort of disappeared."
 Four other episodes had already been produced, but they were held back until the start of the second season.
 Schematics used to construct the sets for this episode were among the items sold off in the It's a Wrap! online auction of Star Trek items.

 Casting

 The episode includes several guest and co-stars including Armand Schultz, Derek McGrath, Kenny Morrison, Catherine MacNeal, Thomas Dekker, Lindsey Haun, and Majel Barret.

 Reception

 Trek Navigators Mark A. Altman gave the episode two and a half stars stating the episode "plays like a lightweight version of the same writers' "Lower Decks"."
 Doux Reviews notes the reluctant trainees must choose between "..confinement in the brig or being punched.." but called the end "obvious but satisfying", giving it a rating of "one out of four recruits".
 TV.com lists "Learning Curve" with a rating of 8.1 points out of 10 on 201 User reviews as of 2018.

-Juliette on the website "Doux Reviews" wrote a negative review of the episode, but said that the ending was obvious but well done.

 In 2020, io9 listed this as one of the seven "must-watch" episodes of Star Trek: Voyagers first season.